0

 • What knowledge of other people helps to understand the problem?

-Gibbs model of reflection example of analysis: After some reflection, I concluded that I should have researched cooking times and used a timer to aid in my planning.
+Gibbs Reflective Cycle Example - Analysis: After some reflection, I concluded that I should have researched cooking times and used a timer to aid in my planning.
 Overall, though, the evening was enjoyable, and while some attention was paid to my food, that was not our only goal.
 After the event, I spoke with a few of my friends, and their encouraging comments helped me realise that my outgoing nature made them feel comfortable and helped them enjoy the evening.

 5. Conclusion